sghebrab/UnieuroPriceAlert/README.md

 Tired of having to sistematically refresh Unieuro's products pages to know if the price for a specific product is acceptable for you?
 Then welcome to **Unieuro Price Alert**, a short, simple Python script that automatically alerts you when a product's price drops under a chosen threshold.
+With the latest modifications, you can track the price of more than one product at each run and be informed not only if the price goes under your specified threshold, but also if it hits an historical minimum, which could be also interesting for you.

 ## How to